ONSdigital/eq-survey-runner/README.md

 will load the file into the interactive browser where it can be sorted and queried as required.

+## Updating / Installing dependencies

+We make use of python pip's support for only installing packages if their md5 hash matches a known good value.
+To add a new dependency, try installing the `hashin` python package that calculates a hash and adds it to the local `requirements.txt`.
+When installing the dependencies, always use `--require-hashes` to force this check on downloaded packages.

 ## Alpha Survey Runner
 If you're looking for the Survey Runner code from the Alpha then it has been renamed to: alpha-eq-survey-runner